drdaemos/xc5-docs/en/basics/creating_new_entity_--_introduction_of_editable_itemslist_in_admin_area.md

 ## Creating Quick Message entity

-In order to create a new entity in X-Cart, we have to create a new {% link "Model class" S1RinW3Qv %}.
+In order to create a new entity in X-Cart, we have to create a new {% link "Model class" SJSmIEfSD %}.
 We create `<X-Cart>/classes/XLite/Module/Tony/NewEntityDemo/Model/QuickMessage.php` file with the following content:

 {% highlight php %}{% raw %}
 <?php